~ Slightly edited update of a post from December 2016. Peter Van Buren

 This is not fatalistic.
 All is not pre-determined.
 Rather this recognizes that we must fully accept what “is” to open the possibility to affect the future in a positive way.

 Everyone still needs to do their best to bring forth the future we desire, acting with hope and gambaru.
-The we open the possibility to create a world where everyone and everything is loved, respected and cherished.
+By doing this, we open the possibility to create a world where everyone and everything is loved, respected and cherished.

 One of life’s great practical jokes involves lessons.
 On our path through life, each of us encounters a special set of lessons we need to learn.
 If we don’t learn the lesson that is being taught, life will simply repeat that lesson over and over again until we do.
 No matter how much we dislike the lesson.